Best Running Backpacks

 Q: Is water resistance important in a running backpack?

 Unlike bike commuting, runners can hop on a bus or grab a taxi if it suddenly starts to pour on their way to work.
 This makes having a waterproof running backpack less important than in other sports.
 Still, some water resistance is helpful in keeping your clothes dry, and there are fully waterproof running backpacks on the market although they are few and far between.
 If you want your bag to be waterproof but don’t like the backpack options you have, a rain cover is a cheap alternative that protects any bag from getting wet.

 If you are running in a race and your bag gets wet, it typically is not a huge problem since racers don’t carry much else in their bags besides water.
-One concern are things like your phone, keys, or wallet getting wet, a problem that is easily solved by putting these small items in a ditty bag.
+Other concerns are things like your phone, keys, or wallet getting wet, a problem that is easily solved by putting these small items in a ditty bag.
 Furthermore, always pay attention to the weather before starting a run, as running in the rain is not a pleasant experience.
-If It can’t be avoided, make sure to bring a rain coat, rain pants, and a rain cover for your bag.
-Although these items aren’t entirely necessary, having them will make for a more pleasant experience if your racing in a downpour
+If It can’t be avoided, make sure to bring a raincoat, rain pants, and a rain cover for your bag.
+Although these items aren’t entirely necessary, having them will make for a more pleasant experience if your racing in a downpour.

 Q: What makes a running backpack different from other bags?

 There are tons of backpacks on the market, but most of them cannot be used for running.
 The most important feature of a running backpack is the ability to stay tightly in place as one runs.
 Any movement or bouncing on the back will cause irritation and chafing for the runner.
 It is also important that a running backpack evenly distributes the weight of the bag across the runner’s back, chest, and glutes.
 Finally, running backpacks should be lightweight and compact, so you will barely be able to notice that it is there.
 These features combine to make backpacks that offer high mobility while staying perfectly still on the users back.